mre/endler.dev/content/2017/obsolete/index.md

 The reason was, that I wanted the linting code next to the project, which greatly simplified things.
 First and foremost I don't need the web request handling code anymore, because travis takes care of that.
 If you like, you can compare the [old](https://github.com/mre/awesome-static-analysis-ci/blob/master/src/main.rs) and the [new](https://github.com/analysis-tools-dev/static-analysis/blob/d03bd8a602b231205915a4403e2b6dc4159962f8/ci/src/lib.rs) version.

+## Update October 2025

+Most everything about that project has changed since then.
+I now use Github Actions to run the CI checks, and the `README.md` is completely auto-generated from the YAML files for each tool.
+We support specia metadata fields like a list of additional resources (tutorials, videos, etc) or the list of paid plans a tool offers.
+We have a [fancy website](https://analysis-tools.dev/) now, where we list all 700+ tools and allow people to vote.
+The website is built with Next.js and uses Algolia for search.
+We also have a bunch of sponsors now, who help us pay for hosting and other expenses.
+It's crazy to see how projects grow if you give them some love and your time!
+I hope this serves as an inspiration for you to start your own open source project!
+It's not that hard, and incredibly rewarding.